MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 Vespucci supports OAuth authorization besides the classical username and password method.
 OAuth is preferable, particularly for mobile applications since it avoids sending passwords in the clear.

-The latest versions of Vespucci have OAuth enabled by default.
+New Vespucci installs will have OAuth enabled by default.
 On your first attempt to upload modified data, a page from the OSM website loads.
 After you have logged on (over an encrypted connection) you will be asked to authorize Vespucci to edit using your account.
-Once you have done that you will be returned to Vespucci.
-Once you have authorized Vespucci, retry the upload and it should succeed now.
+Once you have done that you will be returned to Vespucci and should retry the upload, which now should succeed.

+If you want to save your work and do not have Internet access, you can save to a JOSM compatible .osm file and either upload later with Vespucci or with JOSM.

 #### Resolving conflicts on uploads

 Vespucci has a simple conflict resolver.
 However if you suspect that there are major issues with your edits, export your changes to a .osc file ("Export" menu item in the "Transfer" menu) and fix and upload them with JOSM.
-See the detailed help on [conflict resolution](Conflict Resolution).
+See the detailed help on [conflict resolution](Conflict resolution.md).

 ## Using GPS